-Finally, the tool shows an explorable data table with information including File Name, Deposit Date, File Size, OK Lines, Erroneous Lines, and Filtered lines.
+Finally, the tool shows an explorable data table with information including File Name, Deposit Date, File Size, SEO visits and Bot lines, Filtered Lines, and Errors.

-- Having lots of log lines in the columns "Files size" and "Ok Lines" should be fine
+Having lots of large numbers in the columns "Files size" "SEO visits" and "Bot hits" should be fine

-- Having a few log lines in the columns "Erroneous lines" and "Warnings" should not be a problem
+Having a few log lines in the columns "Errors" should not be a problem

-You are now all set.
-Click on the "SHOW LOGS MONITORING" and being your logs analysis.
+Click on the "SHOW LOGS MONITORING" from your project page, and begin your logs analysis.

 You can also find this article by searching for: